Market Overview

 India’s long-term growth is based on a young and rapidly expanding population that is boosting economic activity and creating a large, urban middle class.
 This is generating interest in modern home furnishings and interiors, trends that are driving steady growth in the demand for wood.

-The result has been a rapid shift towards softwoods, which presents a unique opportunity to position B.C. and Canada as a reliable supplier of fibre from sustainably managed sources.
+A diminishing supply of global hardwoods and increasing demand for wood from certified, sustainable sources presents a unique opportunity to position BC and Canada as a reliable supplier of fibre from sustainably managed sources.

 Photo: Hemlock product trails, Bramola | Credit: FII India